 Dentist in CalgaryHousing & Career Guide · 2026

-Alberta's zero provincial income tax gives Dentists an immediate take-home advantage of roughly $15K per year compared to BC or Ontario.
+Alberta's lower provincial income tax rates (10–15%) and no PST give Dentists a meaningful take-home advantage compared to BC or Ontario.
 At $185K average annual income, Dentists are among the highest earners in Canada — which meaningfully changes the housing math compared to median-wage workers.
-On the housing side, a Dentist in Calgary faces a highly affordable market — requiring approximately 3 yr 5 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 12.3% of pre-tax salary.
+On the housing side, a Dentist in Calgary faces a l1 lower pressure market — requiring approximately 3 yr 5 mo of gross income to own a 2-bedroom home, with rent consuming roughly 12.3% of pre-tax salary.

 How Calgary compares for Dentists